 Chicken Church Entrance Fee: 30.000 (ca. 1,85 €/ $2,20); Hiking Trail: 30.000 (ca. 1,85 €/ $2,20)

 How to get there: Unfortunately, no Public Transport is getting there.
 You need to take a taxi, go on a tour or rent a motorcycle in order to get here.
-We decided to go there with an agency, as they would bring us directly to Yogyakarta afterwards, since the last public bus to Yogyakarta is already leaving at 04.00 pm.
+We decided to go there with a driver’s agency, as they would bring us directly to Yogyakarta afterward since the last public bus to Yogyakarta is already leaving at 04.00 pm.